Getting started and reference guides

 No. RaceChrono is lap timing and analysis app for personal use.
 It cannot be used as a centralised way to collect results for races or other multi-vehicle events.

 Do you support any other Action Cameras than GoPro?
+How about 360 degree cameras?

 Video files from almost any action camera can be synced to RaceChrono sessions.
 Only requirement is that your phone supports the video files from your action camera.
 It works like this: First copy over your video files, and then synchronise the files manually to your session.
+If your video is 360 degrees, you’ll need to convert it to traditional 16:9 frame before linking it to your RaceChrono sessions.

 Can I transfer my RaceChrono Pro purchase from Android to iOS?
 Or vice versa?